lit/lit.dev/packages/lit-dev-content/site/guide/templates/syntax.md

     const template2 = html`${template1} more text. </div>`;
     ```

-## Binding Types
+## Expression types

-Binding expressions can occur in text content or in attribute value positions.
-One special type of binding, the element binding, takes the place of an attribute.
+Expressions can occur in text content or in attribute value positions.
+One special type of expression, the element expression, takes the place of an attribute.

-There are a few types of bindings:
+There are a few types of expressions:

-  * Text:
+  * Child:

     ```js
     html`<h1>Hello ${name}</h1>`
     ```

-    Text bindings can occur anywhere in the text content of an element.
+    These expressions can occur anywhere between the opening and closing tags of an element.

   * Attribute: